At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say – KION546

 At least 8 dead and many injured after crowd surge at Travis Scott’s Astroworld Festival in Houston, officials say

-At least eight people were killed and scores injured when a crowd surged toward a stage at a Houston music festival on Friday night, squeezing audience members who had nowhere to escape, officials said.
+Members of a densely packed crowd surged toward a stage and essentially crushed one another at a Houston music festival Friday night, killing at least eight people and injuring scores of others, witnesses and officials said.

 Video from the event showed the performer on stage — rapper and event organizer Travis Scott — pause and look on in confusion as an ambulance with flashing lights moved into the densely packed crowd.

-“People began to fall out, become unconscious, and it created additional panic,” Peña said at a news conference.
+“People began to fall out, become unconscious,” Peña said at a news conference.

-A woman who was in the crowd posted to Instagram that she ultimately passed out and was “crowdsurfed” to safety.
+Another woman in the crowd, Madeline Eskins, ultimately passed out and was apparently crowd-surfed to safety, she wrote in an Instagram post.

-Madeline Eskins told CNN that as a timer counted down 30 minutes to Scott’s performance, “people compressed up against each other and were pushing forward and backward,” and it got progressively worse.
+As a timer on a screen counted down 30 minutes to Scott’s performance, “people compressed up against each other and were pushing forward and backward,” and it got progressively worse, Eskins told CNN Saturday.

 “I was having constant pressure on my chest, constant pressure on my back.
 From the side, I was being squeezed,” she said.